 “You know the point I’m trying to make.
-I can’t let you subjugate the Bolshevistani people like Stalin did to people like my great, great grand daddy.
+I can’t let you subjugate the Bolshevistani people like Stalin did to people like my great great granddad.
 I will not allow it!”
 The POTUS’s eyes began to well up.
-“It is my sincere belief that deep, deep down inside every Bolshevistani, there is a Slav yearning for full privilege membership in the EU.”
+“It is my sincere belief that deep, deep down inside every Bolshevistani, there is an American, yearning for full privilege membership in the EU.”

 “Sewenty nine percent of Bolshewistani identify as Russian, Manfred.”

 The POTUS’s face hardened.
 Grinding his teeth in frustration, he said: “Look, even if I wanted to, I couldn’t turn my back on them.
 If we allow you to take it over, Romania will demand NATO defense buildup.
 Who do you think is going to be asked to supply the mechanized infantry for Romania’s defense?
 Germany?
 Don’t make me laugh.
 It will be the U.S., Timmy.
 Do you really want U.S. forces massing in Romania?”